zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/multilingual-apps.md

 ## Create an Overview Page

-To use a view entity that translate languages, ensure your app supports multiple languages.
-To do this, follow these steps:
+To use a view entity that translates languages, ensure your app supports multiple languages.
+Follow the steps below:

 1. Open your **App Settings** and click the **Languages** tab.
 2. Click **Add** and use the drop-down to select the language (or languages) you want to include in your app.